ashok9880/ashok9880/README.md

 ###

-<p align="left">Passionate and detail-oriented web developer with 2 years of experience in creating dynamic and user-friendly<br>web applications.
-Proficient in HTML, CSS, Javascript, and vue js and in working with cross-functional teams to ensure timely<br>delivery of high-quality projects.
-Committed to continuous learning and staying up-to-date with industry trends to provide<br>innovative solutions.</p>
+<p align="left">Passionate and detail-oriented Web Developer with 2 years of experience in building dynamic, user-friendly web applications.
+Proficient in HTML, CSS, JavaScript, and Vue.js, with a track record of collaborating effectively with cross-functional teams to deliver high-quality projects on time.
+Committed to continuous learning and staying up to date with modern web technologies to deliver innovative, scalable solutions.</p>

 ###